 As of June 2020 it was reported that HQ Trivia downloads had fallen 92% year-on-year.
 20% of its staff were let go as a consequence.

 This has been mirrored by a decline in Twitter followers, signifying not just a drop off in downloads, but a wider loss of cachet from the brand at large.
 Between reaching a peak of 410,000 in September 2018, follower count fell by 7,000 by November.

 Decline in HQ Trivia Twitter followers

-Reputational issues are also likely to have played a part – with accusations made against Kroll (who replaced Yusupov as Intermedia Labs CEO in 2018 until his death) as well investment from a Donald Trump-financing Peter Thiel’s Founders Fund.
+Reputational issues were also likely to have played a part – with accusations made against Kroll (who replaced Yusupov as Intermedia Labs CEO in 2018 until his death) as well investment from a Donald Trump-financing Peter Thiel’s Founders Fund.

 Australian and German editions of HQ Trivia ran between July and August 2018, as ‘pilots’, with no further shows in the pipeline at the time of writing.

 The most money won by a single person on HQ Trivia was $50,000.
 The biggest UK winner (as of April 2018) won £8,000.